Riaad Moosa: Acting career

 In 2005, Moosa appeared in Crazy Monkey Straight Outta Benoni.
 In 2007, he also featured in the sequel Footskating 101.

 In 2012, Moosa starred in the comedy film Material, playing a young man who wants to be a comedian but his father disapproves.

 In October 2012, he went to the Busan International Film Festival in Seoul, South Korea where Material was shown, In November 2012, Moosa visited London, England to promote the film at the BFI London Film Festival.
 In 2013, he will be going to the Asian Film Festival in Goa.

 In 2013, he played the role of former South African politician and political prisoner, Ahmed Kathrada in Mandela: Long Walk to Freedom, an adaptation of Nelson Mandela's autobiography Long Walk to Freedom.

 Comedy style

 Moosa uses comedy to tackle sensitive issues like Islamic stereotypes, Islamophobia, racism and prolapsed hemorrhoids.
 His other subjects range from Bollywood to current politics to apartheid.
 Moosa chooses not to use profanity and explicit vocabulary.

 Awards

 In March 2011, Moosa was awarded the Comics Choice Award at the first annual South African Comic's Choice Awards.
 In 2012, he was nominated for the Comic's Choice Awards.
 He won best actor at The South African Film and Television Awards (SAFTA's) in 2013 for his role in Material which also won best picture.

 Personal life

 On 12 January 2003, Moosa married businesswoman Farzanah Bemat.
-They live in Johannesburg, Gauteng with their two children, Zameer (born 2007) and Hanaa (born 2009).
+They live in Johannesburg, Gauteng with their three children, Zameer (born 2007) and Hanaa (born 2009). and Mahir.
 Some of Moosa's comic material is inspired by his family.